-Join Chris Nodder for an in-depth discussion in this video It's only just begun, part of UX for Business.
+Join Chris Nodder for an in-depth discussion in this video It's only just begun, part of UX for Small Business Websites.

 - Even if you don't feel technically capable…of building your own site…you need to be aware of the topics…that are important to consider.…Then when you interview people…who can help you build your site…you'll be able to make sure they share your philosophy…rather than just trying to cram you into a template.…Building a site should be a hands-on process.…Be prepared to provide the content…for the person who's creating the site with you.…You're the expert, not them.…Content means the words on the pages,…the additional information,…and also the photos you're going to use.…